mattsegura/blackbox-talk-to-figma-mcp/DRAGME.md

 ## 🎯 Objective

-Install and configure Cursor-Figma MCP integration with **AI-agent-friendly decision trees** and fail-safe checkpoints at each step.
-This guide uses Cursor's built-in Git clone functionality to directly clone the official repository, simplifying the setup process.
+Install and configure Blackbox-Figma MCP integration with **AI-agent-friendly decision trees** and fail-safe checkpoints at each step.
+This guide uses Blackbox's built-in Git clone functionality to directly clone the official repository, simplifying the setup process.

 ### 🤖 For AI Agents Reading This Guide